jwfuller/atlas/docs/design.rst

 A Route represents an entry in the load balancer or on the redirect server.

+* Only active routes are added to the load balancer.
 * You cannot change the ``source`` of a Route after it has been created.
 * You cannot change the ``site_id`` of a Route when it is active.
 * You cannot deactivate the ``primary_route`` for an active Site.